popsim-consortium/manuscript/response-to-reviewers.md

 > 2. Little detail is given on the system of identifiers/versioning for models, maps, etc.

-True, but the details are rather pedantic, and we provide a link to our documentation where we describe the system in detail.
+True, but the details are rather pedantic and we feel not material for the  manuscript.
+We provide a link to our extensive documentation where we describe the system in detail.

 > 3. In the abstract, it's left vague what the nature of the resource is.
 >